jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab8_Architectural Wizard and IP Catalog.md

 <div align=center><img src="imgs/v2/31.png" alt="drawing" width="600"/></div>

-Suppose we want to generate a 5MHz clock which is in phase with 100 MHz input clock.
+Suppose we want to generate a 5MHz clock in phase with a 100 MHz input clock.
 Follow the steps below to achieve that:

 Double-click on the Clocking Wizard entry.
 When the wizard opens, you will notice that there are five